syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Typing Indicator styling

-You can applies the styling for the typing indicator elements by setting the various typing indicator key and values in resource dictionary.
+You can style the elements of the typing indicator view by setting values to the in-built keys of the typing indicator view in resource dictionary.

 <table>
 <tr>